Basicprogrammer10/connorcode-writing/afire/afire-update-7.md

 ### ServeStatic supports '..'

 Now, instead of just ignoring '..' in paths, it will now go up a directory.
-Note: The highest you can can go is the data directory that you define, so there is no path traversal vulnerability.
+Note: The highest you can go is the data directory that you define, so there is no path traversal vulnerability.

 ```
 == OLD ==